-Amazon Price:$24.95 $24.95 (as of February 2, 2017 4:54 PM – Details).
+Amazon Price:$26.95 $22.83 You save: $4.12 (15%). (as of December 11, 2017 5:19 AM – Details).
 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on the Amazon site at the time of purchase will apply to the purchase of this product.

 "Industrial" is a descriptor that fans and critics have applied to a remarkable variety of music: the oildrum pounding of Einstürzende Neubauten, the processed electronic groans of Throbbing Gristle, the drumloop clatter of Skinny Puppy, and the synthpop songcraft of Vnv Nation, to name just a few.
 But the stylistic breadth and subcultural longevity of industrial music suggests that the common ground here might not be any one particular sound, but instead a network of ideologies.
 This book traces industrial music's attitudes and practices from their earliest articulations–a hundred years ago–through the genre's mid-1970s formation and its development up to the present and beyond.